 - (1) A hearing on the complaint shall be scheduled to commence no sooner than 30 calendar days after the filing of a staff response pursuant to subdivision (e) of this section. - (2) A notice of hearing on the complaint shall be provided in accordance with section 1234 (b) 1233.3(b).
-Such notice shall be provided no later than 30 calendar days after the last filing is made. - (3) The hearing may be scheduled before the full Commission, a committee designated by the Commission, or a hearing officer assigned by the Chair at the request of the committee as provided in section 1205. - (4) If the hearing is not held before the full commission, the proposed decision set out in section 1235 1233.4(a) shall be forwarded to the full commission, to the extent reasonably possible, no later than 45 calendar days after the hearing has been concluded.
-If the hearing is held before the full commission, to the extent reasonably possible, the commission shall publish its decision within 45 calendar days after the hearing has been concluded.

-(g) The decision of the full commission shall be a final decision.
+Such notice shall be provided no later than 30 calendar days after the last filing is made. - (3) The hearing may be scheduled before the full C-commission, a committee designated by the C-commission, or a hearing officer assigned by the C-chair at the request of the committee as provided in section 1205. - (4) If the hearing is not held before the full commission, the proposed decision set out in section 4235 1233.4(a) shall be forwarded to the full commission, to the extent reasonably possible, no later than 45 calendar days after the hearing has been concluded.
+If the hearing is held before the full commission, to the extent reasonably possible, the commission shall publish its decision within 45 calendar days after the hearing has been concluded. - (g) The decision of the full commission shall be a final decision.
 There is no right of reconsideration of a final decision issued under this section 1240.
-The decision will include all findings, including findings regarding mitigating and aggravating factors, upon which the Air Resources Board may rely in assessing a penalty against a local publicly owned electric utility pursuant to Public Utilities Code section 399.30, subdivisions (/) and (m).
+The decision will include all findings, including findings regarding mitigating and aggravating factors, upon which the Air Resources Board may rely in assessing a penalty against a local publicly owned electric utility pursuant to Public Utilities Code section 399.30, subdivisions (I) and (n).
+The decision may also include suggested penalties for the Air Resources Board to consider, as appropriate.
+Any suggested penalties shall be comparable to penalties adopted by the California Public Utilities Commission for noncompliance with a Renewables Portfolio Standard requirement for retail sellers.